stultus/PeARS/_posts/2014-07-21-set-up-pi-server.md

 rm -f tmp
 {% endhighlight %}

-We’re all set.
+We're all set.
 Now, you should be able to search your remote pi.
-Here is a screenshot showing the pi in use: